 1. How long have you been in business?

 4. Are you compliant with ISO 9000?

 6. Can you provide me with e-Certs?

-7. How long are my Certificates of Calibration retained?
+7. How long are my Certificates of Calibration retained and are they secure?

 8. My company is located in another state.
 Can you still provide me with onsite service?